What gear do I need?

 All participants are required to wear all of the following protective gear:

-We recommend GGRD sponsor Five Stride Skate Shop in Williamsburg, which is run by two of our Gotham All Stars and Team USA skaters, Bonnie Thunders and OMG WTF.
+We recommend GGRD sponsor Five Stride Skate Shop in Williamsburg, which is run by two of our Gotham alumni and Team USA skaters, Bonnie Thunders and OMG WTF.

 What else should I bring?
 What should I wear?

 Bring a big water bottle.
 Come dressed to work out - no tight jeans, short skirts or anything that restricts movement.
 Tip: pants, shorts or tights that cover your thighs are perfect as they will protect you when practicing falls and slides.
 Wear athletic sneakers for off-skates land drills and warm-ups.

 Classes are held at the Crashpad, practice space for the Gotham Girls, in East Williamsburg off the L train.
 After signing up for your first session, you will receive an email with the exact address.